aphecetche/hugo-aphecetche/content/talk/2016-05-27-run2-run3-muon-offline-for-muon-week-pornichet.md

 The issue :

 - for some events the clustering (or the tracking) is aborting for some reason (e.g. too many pads hit)
-- we don't flag those events so we don't easily get an handle on them
+- we don't flag those events so we don't easily get a handle on them

 The solution :